-We use derivatives to manage exposure to market risk, interest rate risk, credit risk and foreign currency risk.
+We use derivatives to manage various risk exposure including interest rate, equity price, foreign currency and credit risk.

 Hedging derivatives

 We utilize interest rate swap agreements to manage our exposure to interest rate fluctuations.
 For hedges of available-for-sale investment securities, deposits and long-term debt, the hedge documentation specifies the terms of the hedged items and the interest rate swaps and indicates that the derivative is hedging a fixed rate item and is a fair value hedge, that the hedge exposure is to the changes in the fair value of the hedged item due to changes in benchmark interest rates, and that the strategy is to eliminate fair value variability by converting fixed-rate interest payments to LIBOR.